VendelinSlezak/BleskOS/README.md

 - [ ] TCP/IP stack

 ### Programs
-* File manager (in progress, will be released 30/8/2021)
+* File manager (in progress, not available on github now)
-* Text editor (in progress, will be released 30/8/2021)
+* Text editor (in progress, not available on github now)

 ## How to build
 BleskOS is completly written in NASM.
 You should use last version 2.1